plotly/plotly.github.io/_posts/plotly2/2016-06-23-how-to-save-export-and-share.md

 ---
 layout: tutorial-single_layout
 title: How to Save, Export, and Share in Plotly 2.0
-subtitle: How to save your work and share it.
+subtitle: Learn to save and share your data visualizations
 permalink: /save-share-and-export-in-plotly/
 imageurl: ../static/images/how-to-save-export-and-share/save-thumb.png
 state: active
 tags: fundamentals
 order: 4
-meta_description: A tutorial on how to save, export, and share in Plotly 2.0.
+meta_description: A tutorial on how to save, export and share graphs in Plotly 2.0.
 popularity: featured
 carouselimageurl:
 actioncall: How to Save, Export, and Share in Plotly 2.0